Shinwari

 The Shinwari (شينواري) are an ethnic Pashtun tribe of Afghanistan and Pakistan.
 Among the greatest poets of the Pashto language in the 20th century was the late Ameer Hamza Shinwari, also known as "Hamza Baba".

 The Shinwari tribe are descended from the Kasi Pashtun tribe settled in the southern districts of Nangarhar Province, in Haska Meyna, Achin, Rodat, Bati Kot, Kot, Chaprahar, Shinwar, Dor Baba and Nazian districts.
 A major portion of the tribe is centered in Jalalabad and Parwan province of Afghanistan, and Khyber Pass, Pakistan.
 These Shinwaris are mostly traders and businessmen.
-There are more than 3,000 Shinwaris settled in the Alizai village, 15 km away from Kohat, Pakistan.
+There are around 15000 Shinwaris settled in Jungle Khel village Kohat, Pakistan, believed to have settled through a common ancestor name Kala Khan who has a tomb on the hills (tor speen).
+There are also more than 3,000 Shinwaris settled in the Alizai village, 15 km away from Kohat, Pakistan.
 Mirdad Khel, a sub-tribe of the Shinwaris, migrated to Swat Valley during the 1750s and settled there.
 Among them one of the notable Shinwaris is Senator Abdul Rahim Mirdad Khel.
 In Afghanistan, the Shinwari are also located in the Kunar Valley.
 Reporting from 2010 states that there are around 400,000 Shinwari in Afghanistan.